Kamilovkz/odin-recipes/README.md

-This is test project for Odin (microverse)
+This is test project for Odin (microverse).